 (* denotes that the compiler verifies syntax.)

-If you want angle brackets to appear in the text of a documentation comment, use
+If you want angle brackets to appear in the text of a documentation comment, use the HTML encoding of

->, as shown in the following example.
+> respectively.
+This encoding is shown in the following example.